linqs/pacman/README.md

 The process for installing Tk differs depending on your OS, instructions can be found [here](https://tkdocs.com/tutorial/install.html).

 **Q:** How do I run this project?
-**A:** All the binary/executables for this project are located in the `pacai.bin` directory.
+**A:** All the binary/executables for this project are located in the `pacai.bin` package.
-You can invoke them from this repository's root direction (where this file is located) using a command like:
+You can invoke them from this repository's root directory (where this file is located) using a command like:
 ```
 python3 -m pacai.bin.pacman
 ```

 **Q:** What's with the `student` package?
-**A:** The `student` package os for the files that students will edit to complete assignments.
+**A:** The `student` package is for the files that students will edit to complete assignments.
 When an assignment is graded, all files will be placed in the `student` package.
 The rest will be supplied by the autograder.
 This makes it clear to the student what files they are allowed to change.

 **Q:** How do I get my own copy of repo to develop on?
-**A:** They typical answer would be to [fork](https://help.github.com/en/articles/fork-a-repo).
+**A:** They typical answer would be to [fork it](https://help.github.com/en/articles/fork-a-repo).
 However GitHub requires that all forks be public, and we don't want this for class assignments.
 The following section has instructions on making a private copy of this repo.